Student Conduct Code

 - Violations of residence hall regulations

 Any member of the UH Hilo community (faculty, staff, students) can bring forward an allegation that a student has violated the Student Conduct Code.
-Allegations should be directed to the Dean of Students (Kelly Oaks), with the exception of incidents of academic dishonesty (which are generally handled by the faculty and only referred to the Dean of Students when a student contests his or her responsibility) or residence hall regulation violations (which are generally handled by Housing Office staff).
+Allegations should be directed to the Director of Student Conduct, with the exception of incidents of academic dishonesty (which are generally handled by the faculty and only referred to the Director of Student Conduct when a student contests his or her responsibility) or residence hall regulation violations (which are generally handled by Housing Office staff).

 A claim that a student has violated the Student Conduct Code will be investigated.
 Throughout the process, he/she has the right to fair and impartial treatment, and principles of due process (for example, providing an opportunity to respond to the allegations and an opportunity to appeal) will be followed, as described in detail in the full text of the Student Conduct Code.
 If a student is found responsible for the violation, he/she will be subject to disciplinary sanctions.
 Depending on the type and severity of the violation, sanctions may include: